 Database troubleshooting

-Common issues connecting to your database on fortrabbit.
+Common database issues and how to fix them on fortrabbit.

 The most common misunderstanding when trying to connect from a local machine, is that people overlook to first open up the SSH tunnel and then connect to the database.
 Graphical MySQL clients support this connection method out of the box.